gaurishdotkdm/SwiftNavigation/README.md

  <br />
  <br />
 HOW TO USE THIS PROGRAM AND WHAT OUTPUT TO EXPECT?
-On execution of the program, message "Enter a number " is displayed on the screen.
+On execution of the program, message "Please enter a positive integer " is displayed on the screen.
 User is required to input the entry and hit enter.<br />
 <br />
 <br />
 Program calculates the Fibonacci Number, F(n).
 Otuput displayed on the screen is either 1 or 2 of the 4 items listed below.